Originally published April 2019

 Updated May 2021

 I put some miles on my truck today.
 I went north to south, out to the Spokane Valley and back along Sprague and I-90, and finally through downtown.
-One thing became abundantly clear to me: along with the thawing ground, the sun, and the slightly drier weather, construction season has returned.
+One thing became abundantly clear to me: along with the more sun and the drier weather, construction season has returned.

 ‘Tis the season for construction injury claims

-Unfortunately, with the new buildings, the work, and the pothole filling comes accidents and injuries.
-In fiscal year 2018, the Washington State Department of Labor and Industries reports that jobs classified as “Construction Craft Laborer” accounted for 3,340 claims and over $28,600,000 in costs.
-That’s a lotta sprains, strains, bandages and breaks.
+Unfortunately, with the new buildings, road construction projects, and pothole repair comes accidents and injuries.
+In fiscal year 2020, the Washington State Department of Labor and Industries reports that jobs classified as “Construction Craft Laborer” accounted for 3135 claims and over $40,053,116 in costs.
+That’s a lotta sprains, strains, bandages, and breaks.